Getting Started

 The legacy environment variable $(PYEMAPS_CRYSTALS) is still supported if it is set.

-Quickstart pyemaps
+Quickstart pyEMAPS

-After pyemaps installation, run the following to check if the package is installed and setup correctly on your system by verifying the version and other information about the package:
+After pyEMAPS installation, run the following to check if the package is installed and setup correctly on your system by verifying the version and other information about the package:

-python -m pyemaps --version (-v)
+pyemaps --version (-v)

-python -m pyemaps --copyright (-c)
+pyemaps --copyright (-c)

-A test for pyemaps basic kinematic function is also provided:
+A test for pyEMAPS basic kinematic function is also provided:

-python -m pyemaps --sample (-s)
+pyemaps --sample (-s)

-All pyemaps simulations and calculations start from its Crystal class.
+All pyEMAPS simulations and calculations start from its Crystal class.
 To import the class:

 from pyemaps import Crystal